khatwaniNikhil/BusinessImpact/db_concepts.md

     5. Index data structures which are not co-located with the data.
     6. Other indexes created later on table refer to this primary index for data table.
 Clustering index acts as table store (in contrast to heap tables).
 You can also treat is as index that happens to have all table columns.

-# POWERS OF INDEXING (use-the-index-luke.com)
-1. B-Tree Very efficient balanced binary tree traversal
-    1. Balanced —access all nodes in same no of steps
-    2. logarithmic growth of the tree depth —
-        1. (the tree depth grows very slowly compared to the number of leaf nodes)
-        2. Real world indexes with millions of records have a tree depth of four or five
-2. Clustering - the index leaf nodes store the indexed columns in an ordered fashion
-    1. index leaf nodes store the indexed columns in an ordered fashion so that similar values are stored next to each other
-    2. index clustering gotchas(effect of physical distribution)
-        1. But in case of too many leaf nodes scan, similar rows look over disk might have diff cost associated to them depending upon they are located on single disk block or diff blocks.
-        2. Adding more columns from where clause to index will avoid separate disk blocks lookup (filter predicate will become an access predicate)
-3. Pipelined order by
-    1. ordering of data via index leaf nodes make “order by”  clause execution fast (no need to explicit sort)
-    2. Pipelined —it is also able to return the first results without processing all input data, very fast in case of pagination queries

 # LINKS
 1. https://use-the-index-luke.com